List of 8-bit computer hardware graphics: SAM Coupé

-The 128 color master palette used by the SAM Coupé is produced via a unique method — it effectively contains 2 groups of 64 "RGB" colors of mildly different intensity, and ultimately derived from a 512 color space.
-The closest equivalent in more popular and well-known machines would be the Commodore Amiga's 64-color "Extra Half-Brite" mode (with 32 explicitly set colors using 5 bitplanes, which are displayed with full or half brightness depending on the bit setting of a 6th plane).
+The 128 colour master palette used by the SAM Coupé is produced via a unique method – it effectively contains 2 groups of 64 "RGB" colours of mildly different intensity, and ultimately derived from a 512 colour space.
+The closest equivalent in more popular and well-known machines would be the Commodore Amiga's 64-colour "Extra Half-Brite" mode (with 32 explicitly set colours using 5 bitplanes, which are displayed with full or half brightness depending on the bit setting of a 6th plane).

-Two bits are used for each of Red, Green and Blue and give a similar result to a normal 6-bit RGB palette (as seen with the IBM EGA or Sega Master System); the seventh bit encodes "brightness" which has an effect similar to--but more subtle than--the Spectrum, increasing the output of all three channels by half the intensity of the lower bits of the main six (in this way, it does make a genuine 128 colors — rather than 127 colors with "two blacks" and only a 7-level grayscale).
+Two bits are used for each of Red, Green and Blue and give a similar result to a normal 6-bit RGB palette (as seen with the IBM EGA or Sega Master System); the seventh bit encodes "brightness" which has an effect similar to – but more subtle than – the Spectrum, increasing the output of all three channels by half the intensity of the lower bits of the main six (in this way, it does make a genuine 128 colours – rather than 127 colours with "two blacks" and only a 7-level grayscale).

-The layout of the byte that encodes each color is complicated and appears like a Spectrum color nybble transferred to a full byte's width, and an extra RGB bit-triplet then prefixed to it, with the MSB left unused.
+The layout of the byte that encodes each colour is complicated and appears like a Spectrum colour nybble transferred to a full byte's width, and an extra RGB bit-triplet then prefixed to it, with the MSB left unused.